Rob Kardashian Shares Shirtless Pool Snap, Is ‘Very Committed’ To Improving Health

-Rob Kardashian took to Instagram to share a fun photo that showed him posing shirtless in a swimming pool with Tristan Thompson, as a source told People that the reality star is “very committed” to continuing on his fitness journey.
+Rob Kardashian took to Instagram to share a fun photo that showed him shirtless in a swimming pool with Tristan Thompson.
+Meanwhile, a source recently told People that the reality star is “very committed” to continuing his fitness journey.

-In the vacation snap, The Keeping Up With The Kardashians star appeared jubilant as he lay on a turquoise pool float in swim shorts and a bucket hat and gestured at the camera.
+In the vacation snap, the Keeping Up with the Kardashians star appeared jubilant as he lay on a turquoise pool float in swim shorts and a bucket hat and gestured at the camera.
 Tristan Thompson — the father of Khloe Kardashian’s 2-year-old daughter True — beamed at the camera as he stood next to Rob in the aquamarine water.

-The image appears to have been captured in Turks and Caicos on Kylie Jenner’s tropical 23rd birthday vacation, and judging by the photo’s caption, which described the vacation as the “most beautiful trip of my life,” Rob had a ball.
+The image appears to have been captured in Turks and Caicos on Kylie Jenner’s tropical 23rd birthday vacation.
+Judging by the photo’s caption, which described the vacation as the “most beautiful trip” of his life, Rob had a ball.

-The People report revealed that Rob’s famous family was over the moon that he was able to join them on Kylie’s birthday vacation.
+The People report revealed that Rob’s famous family was over the moon that he was able to join them for Kylie’s birthday celebration.

 “To have him join Kylie’s birthday trip was such a treat for the whole family.
 They love having him around,” they said.